moroccan-competitive-programmers/codeit-v4/README.md

 - **Author** : Mouad
 - **Description**:
+    - Given a string s, count the number of subsequences that form a palindrom .
 - **Solution**:
 - It's a simple DP problem, turned out inside the contest that this problem is already explained in this [link](https://www.geeksforgeeks.org/count-palindromic-subsequence-given-string/)